 One provision in the law continues to cause problems.
 Doctors are not supposed to prescribe drugs to maintain a drug addict’s addiction.
 Rather than prescribed heroin addicts heroin, or morphine addicts morphine, doctors now switch opiate addicts to methadone an even more addicting drug.

 Prohibition was inducted in 1920 with the passage of the eighteenth amendment.
 At the time, it was described as the Great Experiment.
 The effects of the Great Experiment continue to be debated.
 There were widespread efforts to evade the law.
-The law did not prohibit consumption of alcoholic beverages or home manufacturer of beer and wine.
+The law did not prohibit the consumption of alcoholic beverages or the home manufacture of beer and wine.
 What it did prohibit was the commercial manufacturing, transporting, and sale of alcoholic beverages.

 During prohibition, hospital admissions for alcohol-related health problems declined significantly.
 What didn’t decline during prohibition was illegal activity.
 Because of the widespread violence and the unpopularity of the law, prohibition was repealed by the twenty-first amendment passed in 1933.

 The Controlled Substance Act passed in 1970 created a system of classifying or scheduling drugs which continues to this day.
 The period since 1970 has seen the passage of many additional laws attempting to regulate drug use.
 These laws include the law creating the Drug Enforcement Administration, anti-trafficking laws, Analog Act, Anti-Drug Abuse Act, and specific laws providing additional regulation and enforcement activities involving methamphetamine, ecstasy, tobacco smoking, and synthetic drug abuse.

 Much of the legal activity in the period from 1970 to today was a part of the well-publicized “War on Drugs.”